Everett Busch: Biography

-For his services as quartermaster of the Third Army, he was awarded the Army Distinguished Service Medal Other awards he received included the Legion of Merit, Bronze Star Medal, the Army Commendation Medal, the Belgian Order of Leopold (with Palm), the French Croix de Guerre (with Palm), the French Legion of Honor and Czechoslovakian War Cross.
+For his services as quartermaster of the Third Army, he was awarded the Army Distinguished Service Medal Other awards he received included the Legion of Merit, Bronze Star Medal, the Army Commendation Medal, the Belgian Order of Leopold (with Palm), the French Croix de Guerre (with Palm), the French Legion of Honor and Czechoslovak War Cross.
 He was elected to the Quartermaster Hall of Fame in 1994.

 He died in the army hospital at Fort Ord, California, on 31 March 1985, and was buried in Arlington National Cemetery.
 His wife Margaret had died before him on 7 October 1973; they had one child, a daughter.